-Canning your own fruits and vegetables at home has many benefits, but it also brings an increased risk for food-borne illness.
-While a rare occurence, botulism is usually is associated with home canning.
-It is dangerous and can even be deadly.
+Canning your own fruits and vegetables at home can be very enjoyable and has many benefits.
+But it can also bring an increased risk for foodborne illness.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy